EstherSlabbert/code-concepts-fundamentals/README.md

 In programming, most languages offer a mechanism for incorporating human-readable text that is not considered part of the executable code.
 These are known as **comments**.

-While it is considered a best practice to craft code with self-explanatory and meaningful names, there are instances where comments become necessary to elucidate certain aspects of the code.
+While it is considered a **best practice to craft code with self-explanatory and meaningful names**, there are instances where comments become necessary to elucidate certain aspects of the code.

 In rare cases, you may find it beneficial or even essential to include comments for the following purposes: